Fantasy Baseball Auction Strategy for 2021

 Attaching a value to each player is a daunting task.
 First, you have to either find or do your own projections for your player universe.
 Then you’ve got to figure out how much those projected stats are worth for each player.

 Feel free to do all this yourself, but we’ll have fantasy baseball auction values posted on our Cheat Sheets page very soon or you might try out FanGraphs Auction Values Tool which offers a decent starting point.

 I can honestly tell you that auction values that are manually configured are going to be more accurate than a generator.
 With that said the dollar values you start with are only a small part of the equation.
-Remember, these values are what we expect them to produce.
+Remember, these values represent what we expect each player to produce.
 In order to win you have to earn a profit.
 That means you have to pay less than you expect them to earn.
 We’ll get into that a little later.

 So yeah, a ballpark number for each player is fine.
 All your projected salaries are going to change anyway as the auction takes on a life of its own.

 There are entire chapters of books devoted to devising the perfect amount to spend on hitting and pitching, but generally, a split in the neighborhood of 70/30 in favor of hitting is a good starting point.
 That means you’ll allocate about $182 to spend on hitters and $78 on pitchers.
 There’s room to deviate off this allocation to a certain extent, but extremes one way or the other usually end up in disaster.

 There are also many different strategies associated with allocating the money among your individual players.
 I’m a believer in building a balanced roster that doesn’t have many holes.
 This is commonly referred to as “spreading the wealth.”
 Others swear by a Stars and Scrubs strategy that gets them some great players but can also leave huge holes.